top of page

 The Science Behind PNF

 PNF is less a single stretch and more a strategy.
-Developed in the mid-20th century to treat neurological conditions, it uses cycles of contraction and relaxation to tap into your body’s neuromuscular wiring.
-By deliberately activating a muscle and then releasing it, you trick the nervous system into allowing a deeper stretch.
+It uses cycles of contraction and relaxation to tap into your body's neuromuscular wiring.
+By deliberately activating a muscle and then releasing it, you trick the nervous system into allowing a deeper stretch than it would normally permit.

 Common PNF Techniques